snsaiphoo/binf6110_assignment1/README.md

 The polished assembly from 4.1 was aligned to the reference.
 The software minimap2 v2.28 will be used, as it is used for long-read alignment [15].
 These results produced a SAM file, which was converted to a BAM file using samtools; this served as the input for the visualizations [17].
 The specific commands are in the script file [`08_align.sh1`](./pipeline/scripts/08_align.sh).
 The parameters chosen were to output the results in SAM format (- a) and to use preset high-quality long reads (-x lr:hq).

 ### 7.1 - Clair3 for Variant Calling
 Clair3 v1.2.0 was used for variant calling; it is a long-read-based variant caller that identifies SNPs and small insertions or deletions relative to the reference genome [10]. samtools v1.22.1 was used to index the reference genome and to convert the raw reads into a sorted BAM file.
-Genome annotation was performed using Prokka v1.15.6 to generate gene models from the reference assembly.
-These annotations were then used with bcftools v1.5 to perform functional consequence prediction with bcftools csq, enabling classification of variants as synonymous, missense, in-frame indels, or frameshift mutations and allowing inference of predicted amino acid changes.
+Genome annotation was performed using Prokka v1.15.6 [26] to generate gene models from the reference assembly.
+These annotations were then used with bcftools v1.5 to perform functional consequence prediction with bcftools csq [25], enabling classification of variants as synonymous, missense, in-frame indels, or frameshift mutations and allowing inference of predicted amino acid changes.
 The annotated variant calls were written to the file annotated.vcf and were used for downstream visualization.
 The commented commands can be found in the following files [`09_variants.sh`](./pipeline/scripts/09_variants.sh) and [`10_varannot.sh`](./pipeline/scripts/10_varannot.sh).

 ### 8.1 -Alignment Visualizations with IGV
 The alignment results were visualized with IGV version 2.19.7 [19].
 The BAM file was imported to visualize coverage patterns.
 Variant calls generated in 7.1 were loaded alongside the alignment to identify sequence differences between the assembly and the reference genome.
 The functionally annotated reference genome was also imported, allowing variants to be interpreted in their gene context and enabling direct visualization of predicted coding consequences.